 How to Train for Machu Picchu Treks

-As the leading provider of Machu Picchu group tours and treks, Adios Adventure Travel understands that while having the proper clothing, equipment and hiking accessories is extremely important for hiking the Inca Trail, the most beneficial thing you can do is to make sure each member of your group is in adequate physical condition.
+As a leading provider of Machu Picchu small group tours and treks, the staff at Adios Adventure Travel understands that while having the proper clothing, equipment and hiking accessories is important for hiking the Inca Trail, the most beneficial thing hikers can do is to make sure each member of your group is in adequate physical condition.
 You don't have to be a super athlete, but knowing your limitations is useful.
 Trekking several hours a day, for multiple days in a row at high altitude is challenging for even the most seasoned hikers.

 To begin, focus on training your body and your mind:

 - practice hiking 2-4 times a month, or more, for several hours at a time, even if it's at sea level.

 - participate in regular cardiovascular exercise including interval training or sustained, vigorous running, biking, swimming or crossfit

 - try to do at least some light weightlifting (or pave your driveway, chop some firewood or rotate your tires)